-A quick overview of the National Education Cost Model
+A quick overview of the DCD and the National Education Cost Model

 In this section, we briefly describe our methods in non-technical terms.
-For a more thorough discussion of the data and models, as well as other issues addressed below, see Baker et al. (in press) and Baker et al. (2018).
+For a more thorough discussion of the data and models, as well as other issues addressed below, see Baker et al. (2021) and Baker et al. (2018).

-The most important measure included in this district database is what we call "required spending," which is the estimated amount of spending (per-pupil) each district would have to spend in order to achieve a common outcome goal (i.e., national average test scores).
+The most important measure included in this district database is what we call "required spending," which is the estimated amount of spending (per-pupil) each district would have to spend in order to achieve the common outcome goal of national average math and reading scores.
 This variable is central, of course, because it is the common standard against which we assess the adequacy of actual district spending (i.e., total spending, direct to elementary and secondary education).
 We interchangeably refer to required spending as "adequate spending," "predicted cost," or "cost target."

 Our required spending estimates are derived from the National Education Cost Model (NECM), which is part of the SFID.
-The NECM has been used to calculate state-level adequacy measures for the SFID since its first release in 2019 (also see Baker et al. 2018).
-This new district-level dataset uses the NECM, which is continually updated and improved, to produce the same basic set of measures for individual school districts.
+The NECM has been used to calculate state-level adequacy measures for the SFID since the first SFID release in 2019 (also see Baker et al. 2018).

+This newer (second release) district-level DCD dataset also uses the NECM, which is continually updated and improved, to produce the same basic set of measures, but for individual school districts.
 The NECM estimates are, to our knowledge, the first input-/output-based measures of state and district spending adequacy that can be (carefully) compared across states.
-The data in this release are for 2018 (the 2017-18 school year).
+This release of the DCD includes estimates for each year between 2009 (the 2008-09 school year) and 2019 (the 2018-19 school year).